ashhteroid/DoctorAppointments/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details

-## Same Curl Commands to test
+## Sample Curl Commands for Testing

 curl -X GET http://127.0.0.1:5000/doctors